 “The design team has me in a man bun in the show.
 It really upsets people that my hair isn’t down because Jesus is supposed to have long hair and a beard,” LaVigne said.

 In this production, seemingly more artistic license is used in the storytelling, Jesus is portrayed with a more modern-day interpretation, the choreography is said to be more elaborate, the orchestra is on the stage, and, yes, the man bun!
-This ain’t Ted Neeley’s JCS.
+This ain’t Ted Neeley and Carol Anderson’s JCS.

 What hasn’t wavered?
 Why will longtime fans of the show have minimal issues accepting the changes?